CSCfi/rahti-user-guide/docs/tutorials/patterns.md

       storage: 1Gi
 ```

-Persistent storage can be requested also from GUI.
+Persistent storage can be requested also from the web console.

-This will request a 1 GiB persistent storage that can be mounted in read-write mode by multiple nodes.
+This will request a 1 GiB persistent storage that can be mounted in read-write
+mode by multiple nodes.

-The persistent volume can be mounted to pods with `spec.volumes` and `spec.containers.volumes`:
+The persistent volume can be used in a pod by specifying `spec.volumes`
+(defines volumes to attach) and `spec.containers.volumeMounts` (defines where
+to mount attached volumes in the container's filesystem):

 *`pvc-pod.yaml`*: